NYCS First Impression: HARDY Hixtape Vol. 1

 + Follow our country music adventures on InstagramTwitter & Facebook:

-Greetings from…Jake is now available everywhere you buy or stream music.
-Take a listen below and check out more new recently released music here on our ‘New Country Music’ playlist.
+“Whole Town Talk” is available everywhere you buy or stream music.
+Check out more new recently released music here on our ‘New Country Music’ playlist.
 Be sure to give the playlist a follow for your weekly new country music fix.

 —————————-